tonjetj/tonjetj/README.md

 # Hi, I'm [Tonje](https://github.com/tonjetj)! 👋

 Welcome to my GitHub profile!

-I'm passionate beginner programmer with a love for 📷 photography, 🎨 art and 🏔️ hiking.
+I'm a passionate beginner programmer with a love for 📷 photography, 🎨 art and 🏔️ hiking.
 I enjoy building accessible, responsive, clean and inclusive websites/products and exploring new technologies to expand my skills.

 ## About Me